-Even if you are convinced that you are the second coming of the television DIY stars, Chip and Joanna Gaines or Mike Holmes, it’s important to realize that the renovations you see on television aren’t necessarily realistic.
+Even if you’re convinced that you are the second coming of the television DIY stars like Chip and Joanna Gaines, it’s important to realize that the renovations you see on television aren’t necessarily realistic.

 Before you enthusiastically take the DIY plunge, you need to carefully estimate what a particular job will cost you, both in time and money.
 This requires doing your research:

-- That little extra.
-Add 20 to 40 percent to the labor costs, because there are often surprises when a renovation is underway.
+That little extra.
+Add 20 to 40 percent to the labour costs, because there are often surprises when a renovation is underway.

-- Time.
+Time.
 Estimate how long it will take you to do the job.
-Again, don’t let the enjoyable TV shows turn your head – they’re professionals, and they’re providing entertainment.
+Again, don’t let the enjoyable TV shows get in your head—they’re professionals, and they’re providing entertainment.

-Compare your budget to the estimates you’ve received and determine whether doing it yourself is worth your while in time, money and whether the results will achieve what you’re hoping to do.
+Compare your budget to the estimates you’ve received and determine whether doing it yourself is worth your while in time and money.
+Decide whether the results will achieve what you’re hoping to do.
 There is great pride and satisfaction to be had in a job well done, but in the end, it’s a personal decision.
 Choose wisely!